guilleng/c-programming-a-modern-approach-solutions/chapter5/exercises/08/README.md

 # Chapter 05 - Exercise 08

 The following `if` statement is unnecessarily complicated.
-Simplify it as much as possible.
-(Hint: The entire statement can be replaced by a single assignment.)
+Simplify it as much as possible. (__Hint__: The entire statement can be replaced by a single assignment.)

 ```
 if (age >= 13)